Advertisement

 30-Minute Mandatory Delay

-All scanner audio is held for at least 30 minutes before any public release.
-During active emergencies, this means the public hears nothing until long after events conclude.
+Official police audio feeds are held for 30 minutes before public release.
+During active emergencies, this means the public hears nothing until long after events unfold.

 Zero Real-Time Access

 No journalists, residents, or emergency managers can hear live police communications.
-The public is completely dependent on official statements.
+For police activity, the public is dependent on official statements and delayed audio.

 Beyond Chicago: Collar Counties & Suburbs